The Featherz: 2019–present - Side projects, second album

 Slady's live set for 2021 featured a track-by-track performance of the hit album Slade Alive!.
-Needham left Slady at the end of 2021, once all existing commitments were completed, to focus on her other band Sweet Giant (formerly Big Peyote) who were relocating to the United States.
+Needham left Slady at the end of 2021, once all existing commitments were completed, to focus on her other band Sweet Giant (formerly Big Peyote).
 The search for Needham's replacement received press coverage in the Shropshire Star.
 She was replaced by Dawn Firth-Godbehere as the new "Davina Hill" in early 2022.
 Shortly afterwards, Jessica Dann replaced Reed as "Donna Powell" on drums.
+Both Needham and Reed have occasionally returned to stand in for their respective successors.

 The band toured with The Rezillos in June and recorded a studio session in August 2022 for a first single, a cover of Slade's "Merry Xmas Everybody" and custom composition "Slade Are For Life Not Just For Xmas" (by Slade fan John Barker).
 A video for the former was filmed in a Hoxton pub in October; the filming attracted coverage from the Hackney Post and Hackney Gazette.
 The CD and download single were released and the video was premiered on Youtube on 1 December followed by a video for the second track on 14 January 2023.
+The band recorded their second single in April 2024 "Cum On Feel The Noize" b/w "Dig Me", the latter being the Featherz' song revisited, both being rerecordings of tracks from Five Year Itch.
+It was released 23 August 2024, followed by music videos of both tracks.
+Georgia Levermore replaced Firth-Godbehere in April 2025.
+The new lineup recorded three tracks - "Coz I Luv You", "My Oh My" and the Featherz' "Do You Wanna Feel Free?"- for a third single.
+In summer 2025, Dill Tasker and Cheryl Marie Chitty replaced Levermore and Dann respectively.
+They have since rerecorded "Merry Xmas Everybody" as an additional track for the new release.
+The other three already released songs were incorporated into the project to make it a seven track mini album "Coz I Luv You" on the label Wiener world.